mathieu-benoit/mathieu-benoit.github.io/content/posts/backlog/k8s-developer.md

 And that's where I came with this presentation https://github.com/mathieu-benoit/sail-sharp describing the different personas involved with Kubernetes as a platform.

-FIXME - I recently worked with a mature Startup who had such personas in place.
+I recently worked with customers who had such personas in place.
 They are serious about automation, security without compromise and in the meantime making sure the developers are shipping code often with quality, without doing Kubernetes themselves.

 ## Apps developers

 Should be focus on shipping code and features to add value to the end users.
-The could build web app, mobile app, apis, machine learning models, etc. They could develop with C#, Java, Golang, Python, Rust, etc. Whatever, they shouldn't deal with Kubernetes manifests!
+They could build web app, mobile app, apis, machine learning models, etc. They could develop with C#, Java, Golang, Python, Rust, etc. Whatever, they shouldn't deal with Kubernetes manifests!
 But they are encouraged to leverage Docker on their local workstation.
 They commit code in Git repositories.

 What?!
 Is it kind of a silo and an anti-pattern to DevOps?
 Nop.
 The point here is you are an expert in Android, Javascript, Python notebook, etc. to ship code in Production, that's it.
 Again you shouldn't do Kubernetes, there is too much to cover there, just focus on what you are recognized for as expert and actually paid for.